A Guide to Final Relaxation in Yoga

 Savasana is practiced several times within a basic session of Sivananda Yoga, but most profoundly at the end.
 During final relaxation, the body’s muscles have already been stretched and strengthened and are more receptive to welcome and absorb the benefits of complete relaxation.

-Some yogis find incredible worth in using music during Savasana as it easily settles the body and mind into a place of stillness and heightens the state of consciousness.
+Some people find incredible worth in using music during Savasana as it easily settles the body and mind into a place of stillness and heightens the state of consciousness.
 Others may wish to practice in complete silence as it allows the thoughts to be heard loud and clear.
 Both methods have their advantages and either one can be used depending on the practitioner.